VeerendrapatelS03/Hibernate-Session/Important-Hibernate-Functions---save,-persist,-saveOrUpdate,-update,-merge,-get,-load.md

 * save() load entity object to persistent context.

 ###persist
-* Similar to save() & adds entity object to persistent context.
+* Similar to save() & persist() adds entity object to persistent context.
-* Persist itself takes care of cascaded objects
+* Persist itself takes care of cascaded objects.
+That means the related objects.
 * Persist doesn't return anything, persist object is used to get generated identifier.

 ###saveOrUpdate